 Subsequent Visits

-At the first visit and every visit thereafter, we will check your weight, blood pressure, and, if possible, listen to the baby’s heartbeat.
-This isn’t always possible before 12 weeks of pregnancy without an ultrasound.
-We check your urine at several visits for signs of infection and for protein, which is sometimes associated with the development of preeclampsia.
-You should always tell us if you are having any symptoms of a urinary tract infection.
-We will talk about any problems that you are having and talk about things you should be looking for, etc.
+At the first visit and every visit thereafter, we will check your weight, blood pressure, and, if possible, listen to the fetal heartbeat.
+This isn’t always easy before 12 weeks of pregnancy without an ultrasound.
+We check your urine at several visits for signs of infection and for protein, which is sometimes associated with the development of preeclampsia if you develop hypertension.
+You should always tell us if you are having any symptoms of a urinary tract infection, such as new onset burning with urination or urinary frequency.
+We will talk about any problems you are having and about things you should be looking for, etc.

-Pregnancy is 40 weeks total.
-We will see you about once a month until 28 weeks, then every 2-3 weeks until about 36 weeks, then weekly until you deliver.
-Sometimes a pelvic exam may be required, particularly if you are bleeding, leaking fluid, or have been having a lot of contractions.
-If you are pregnant during Flu season, you should have a Flu Shot.
+Pregnancy is around 40 weeks total (which isn’t exactly nine calendar months).
+We will see you about once a month until 28 weeks, then every two to four weeks until about 36 weeks depending on risk factors, then weekly until you deliver.
+Sometimes a pelvic exam may be required, particularly if you are bleeding, leaking fluid, or have been having a lot of contractions or other labor symptoms.
+There’s usually not a reason to have your cervix checked at your later visits.
+These exams don’t predict when you might go into labor and are generally unnecessary unless you’re having labor symptoms or are planning an induction.

 Some additional things about a few visits are listed below:

-28 Weeks.
-At this visit, all women whose blood type is Rh Negative, such as A Neg, B Neg, O Neg, or AB Neg, will receive an injection of Anti-D antibody, commonly known as Rhogam or Rhophylac.
-This injection helps to prevent mothers from forming antibodies against their babies’ blood, which might be different from their own.
-Also between 24 and 28 weeks, we will discuss screening for Gestational Diabetes and decide if you have risk that requires a screening test
+28 weeks.
+At this visit, all women whose blood type is Rh negative (such as A negative, B negative, O negative, or AB negative) will receive an injection of Anti-D antibody, commonly known as RhoGAM or Rhophylac or WinRho.
+This injection helps prevent mothers from forming antibodies against their babies’ blood, which might be a different blood type from their own.

-This visit is a good time to discuss what you might like to do for birth control after you deliver.
-If you are planning on have your tubes tied, it is important to let us know at this visit so that we can discuss all of your options.
+This visit is also a good time to discuss what you might like to do for birth control after you deliver.
+If you are planning on having your tubes tied, it is important to let us know at this visit so we can discuss all of your options.

-41 Weeks.
+41 weeks.
 If you’ve made it a week past your due date, it’s almost always time to be induced.
-For most women, the risks of continuing the pregnancy are greater than the risks of being induced.
+For most women, the risks of continuing the pregnancy are greater than the risks of being induced for both the mother and the newborn.